REVELATION CHAPTER 19

 the Passover-Eucharist celebration, before going out to the Mount of

-Olives the night before his death (Matt 26:30).
+Olives the night before His death (Matt 26:30).
 This close connection

 between the Hallel, Passover, and the death of Jesus no doubt explains